streamich/freestyler/docs/en/how-it-works.md

 ### High Cardinality

-High Cardinality are styles are those that have higher than variation then Low Cardinality styles but still not infinitely high.
+High Cardinality are styles are those that have higher variation than Low Cardinality styles but still not infinitely high.

 For example, if you consider `width` property, in theory it can be assigned infinitely